KoreTeknology/ArcheoDatabank/README.md

 ![logo](http://www.urieldeveaud.com/subsites/adb3/logo3.jpg)

-Archeo Databank is a Historical Geographic Information System (HGIS) software running on a mobile web PHP server (USB key), made to facilitate the administration of a <b>Spatial Data, Attribut Data and File Data</b> (SAF) based on History or Chronology timeline , and for publishing cartographic details and research applications .
+Archeo Databank is a Historical Geographic Information System (HGIS) software running on a mobile web PHP server, made to facilitate the administration of a <b>Spatial Data, Attribut Data and File Data</b> (SAF) based on History or Chronology timeline , and for publishing cartographic details and research applications .

 > This work is intended to provide a dedicated HTML5 Mobile template for open source HGIS mapping solution.
 It is also a cross-level and multi-contextual data factory and archive databank for research and educational contents.